ecedreamer/SoftwareDesign/Chapters/Chapter4_Database_Design/2_relational_keys.md

 ### 4. Composite Key
 - A composite key is a candidate key that consists of two or more attributes.
 These attributes together uniquely identify a row in the table.
+- It can also be used to establish the Many to Many relationship through a junction table.

 **Example (Hypothetical):**
 In the Student table, `roll_no` and `batch` uniquely identify a row in a table.